zwinnie/front-end-dev-test/README.md

 Good [morning/afternoon] [INSERT NAME],

 In your phone interview with Don, he mentioned that I would be reaching out to schedule some time to take a front end dev test.
-I’m email to see what your availability is in the next few days to take the test.
+I’m emailing to see what your availability is in the next few days to take the test.
 The test itself will:

 * Test your skills in HTML, CSS, and JS
 * Take 3 hours
 * Can be done during the day, after work, or on the weekend (your choice)
 * Need to be scheduled in advance
-* Only need a browser and internet connection to complete (via Codepen)
+* Only need a browser and internet connection to complete (via CodePen)
 * Consist of consuming an API to display some data
 * Be fun (if you like Star Wars and coding)